click on the menu below to navigate this site

 Thursday, November 22, 2007

-This as close to pack ice you would want to be.
+Close to pack ice This is as close to pack ice as you'd want to be.

-This morning we took the zodiac boats and circumnavigated the Astrolabe Island.
-The stormy weather we had been experiencing since leaving Ushuaia had finally subsided and it was very sunny this morning; it was a glorious but very cold.
+This morning, we took the zodiac boats and circumnavigated Astrolabe Island.
+The stormy weather we had been experiencing since leaving Ushuaia had finally subsided, and it was very sunny this morning.
+It was glorious but very cold.

-As we sailed around the island we saw many penguins in the water and on the island.
-The penguins are amazing as they can leap out of the water up 6 foot cliffs at the shoreline.
-We saw pack ice from the bridge of our ship last night which was spectacular and surreal but today we got up close and personal with the pack ice in our zodiac tour of the island.
+As we sailed around the island, we saw many penguins in the water and on the island.
+The penguins are amazing as they can leap out of the water up 6-foot cliffs at the shoreline.
+We saw pack ice from the bridge of our ship last night, which was spectacular and surreal, but today we got up close and personal with the pack ice on our zodiac tour of the island.
 It was fantastic to peer over the side of the zodiac into the blue, green, and turquoise waters filled with unworldly ice sculptures.

 Astrolabe Island Video

-After lunch we sailed south to get in position for a landing on the Antarctic mainland.
-We tried to go south via one route that took us closer to the mainland but we were turned back due to the unexpected thickness of the pack ice.
-It is a "Shackleton" summer here this year.
+After lunch, we sailed south to get in position for a landing on the Antarctic mainland.
+We tried to go south via one route that took us closer to the mainland, but we were turned back due to the unexpected thickness of the pack ice.
+It's a "Shackleton" summer this year.

-Which means the weather is much colder than it normally is.
-The situation gets its name from Ernest Shackleton who got stuck in the Antarctic in similar conditions.
-This meant we had to sail south via the open sea and of course we encountered very rough seas once out there again.
-Mostly everyone was ill during the afternoon and evening and I stayed in my bunk glazing out of my 2 foot porthole all afternoon.
-I watched icebergs of all shapes, sizes, and colors go by; a very worrying experience seeing then go past your small porthole.
-As a berg would hit the side of the ship it would make a loud scraping sound as it dragged along the hull.
-I got up at 11:30 pm and went to the bridge to see were we where and found that we had arrived at our planned destination quite far south of the Shetland Islands.
+This means the weather is much colder than it normally is.
+The situation gets its name from Ernest Shackleton, who got stuck in the Antarctic in similar conditions.
+This meant we had to sail south via the open sea, and of course, we encountered very rough seas once again.
+Almost everyone was ill during the afternoon and evening, and I stayed in my bunk gazing out of my 2-foot porthole all afternoon.
+I watched icebergs of all shapes, sizes, and colors go by; it was a very unnerving experience seeing them pass by your small porthole.
+As a berg hit the side of the ship, it made a loud scraping sound as it dragged along the hull.
+I got up at 11:30 p.m. and went to the bridge to see where we were and found that we had arrived at our planned destination, quite far south of the Shetland Islands.
 I went back to bed and slept well that night, cradled by pack ice, islands, and the Antarctic continent.

 Friday, November 23, 2007

-It is a frightening place but its beauty is aluring.
+The beauty and allure of Antarctica It is a frightening place, but its beauty is alluring.

-We were woken this morning to a message over the ship's intercom system announcing that another tour ship was sinking and had put its passengers overboard in life rafts and that our ship had turned north on a rescue mission to pick up the survivors!
-At first I could not believe what I had heard normally the message over the intercom was about some meal being served.
+We were woken this morning by a message over the ship's intercom announcing that another tour ship was sinking and had put its passengers overboard in life rafts, and that our ship had turned north on a rescue mission to pick up the survivors!
+At first, I could not believe what I had heard.
+Normally, the message over the intercom was about a meal being served.

-The ill fated Explorer.
-Its passengers spent a very cold night in life boats.
+The ill-fated Explorer The ill-fated Explorer.
+Its passengers spent a very cold night in lifeboats.

-I got dressed and headed upstairs to the lounge were the other passengers were abuzz with the news.
-None of us knew much more than the message over the intercom so our imaginations ran wild.
-We headed in to breakfast where unsubstantiated stories ran rife.
-Did alien Penguins from Mars make a false May Day signal to lure us to them so they might suck out our brains?
-Had Russian submarines crashed into the ill fated ship?
-Yes we are an imaginative lot.
+I got dressed and headed upstairs to the lounge, where the other passengers were abuzz with the news.
+None of us knew much more than what was said over the intercom, so our imaginations ran wild.
+We headed into breakfast, where unsubstantiated stories ran rampant.
+Did alien penguins from Mars make a false Mayday signal to lure us to them so they could suck out our brains?
+Had Russian submarines crashed into the ill-fated ship?
+Yes, we are an imaginative lot.

-After breakfast we were all summoned to the lounge room and our chief guide explained the situation to us.
-It turns out the tour ship Explorer had struck an iceberg that morning around 2:00 am and was taking on water.
-The captain of the Explorer had decided to abandon ship and so the crew and passengers were all onboard life rafts floating about near the South Shetland Islands.
-Once the May Day call was made all of the other 15 tour ships (except one which our guide would not name but we figured out was the Polar Express) in the area turned and headed to the last know position of the Explorer.
+After breakfast, we were all summoned to the lounge, where our chief guide explained the situation.
+It turns out that the tour ship *Explorer* had struck an iceberg around 2:00 a.m. and was taking on water.
+The captain of the *Explorer* decided to abandon ship, and so the crew and passengers were all onboard life rafts floating near the South Shetland Islands.
+Once the Mayday call was made, all of the other 15 tour ships (except one, which our guide would not name but we figured out was the *Polar Express*) in the area turned and headed to the last known position of the *Explorer*.

-While on our way to the disaster one of the other ships arrived and rescued everyone with no loss of life.
+While on our way to the disaster, one of the other ships arrived and rescued everyone with no loss of life.
 So we turned back to our original heading to continue our trek south.
-This event brought home how remote and fragile we are down here in Antarctica and how self reliant we must be.
+This event really brought home how remote and fragile we are down here in Antarctica, and how self-reliant we must be.

-The weather turned bad again this afternoon as we made our way south so we were unable to stop at our first planned destination.
-We continued heading south looking for better weather.
-We finally made it to the Gerlache Strait and turned in towards the Antarctic continent.
-The weather did not clear up it kept snowing all day.
-But, the wind did die down a little bit giving us some relief from the massive seas.
+The weather turned bad again this afternoon as we made our way south, so we were unable to stop at our first planned destination.
+We continued heading south, looking for better weather.
+We finally made it to the Gerlache Strait and turned in toward the Antarctic continent.
+The weather did not clear up—it kept snowing all day.
+But the wind did die down a little, giving us some relief from the massive seas.

-We eventually were able to land on Cuverville Island which was spectacular.
-The island has a main beach area where we were to land in our initial plan but because the pack ice was so thick and piled up at the main beach we landed on another smaller beach.
-On the island we found many penguin rookeries.
-The snow kept falling all the time we were on the island which made the scene very tranquil.
-Unbeknown to us the pack ice was congealing while we were walking the island and so when we tried to return to the ship we found our way blocked by pack ice.
-The crew used an empty zodiac boat to chop an opening in the ice which allowed us to return to our ship, what a great landing this was and how adventurous.
+We eventually were able to land on Cuverville Island, which was spectacular.
+The island has a main beach area where we were to land in our initial plan, but because the pack ice was so thick and piled up at the main beach, we landed on another smaller beach.
+On the island, we found many penguin rookeries.
+The snow kept falling the entire time we were on the island, making the scene very tranquil.
+Unbeknownst to us, the pack ice was congealing while we were walking the island, and when we tried to return to the ship, we found our way blocked by pack ice.
+The crew used an empty zodiac boat to chop an opening in the ice, allowing us to return to our ship.
+What a great landing this was and how adventurous.

 Cuverville Island Video